awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 **To attach the **AmazonEC2SpotFleetTaggingRole** managed policy to your Spot Fleet role**

-1. To attach the **AmazonEC2SpotFleetTaggingRole** managed IAM policy to your *AmazonEC2SpotFleetRole* role, run the following command with the AWS CLI:
+1. To attach the **AmazonEC2SpotFleetTaggingRole** managed IAM policy to your *AmazonEC2SpotFleetRole* role, run the following command using the AWS CLI\.

    ```
    aws iam attach-role-policy \